MinaProtocol/mina/rfcs/0052-hard-fork-data-migration.md

 ## Unresolved questions
 [unresolved-questions]: #unresolved-questions

-How do we limit the migration to the final block of mainnet?
-There could be flags to the migration apps to stop at a given state hash or height.

 The second application populates the `accounts_created` table, but the first application could do so, by examining the `...account_creation_fee_paid` columns of the `blocks_user_commands`